Canon 20D vs Panasonic FZ1000

 Feature comparison: Canon 20D vs Panasonic FZ1000

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the FZ1000 has an electronic viewfinder (2359k dots), while the 20D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the FZ1000 offers a wider field of view (100%) than the one in the 20D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the FZ1000 has a higher magnification (0.70x vs 0.56x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 20D and Panasonic FZ1000 along with similar information for a selection of comparators.

 One feature that is present on the 20D, but is missing on the FZ1000 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The FZ1000 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 20D does not have a selfie-screen.